 Irrespective of its size and revenue, organizations that run Baan applications extensively should consider doing data archival.
-Depending on the data transactions volumes, typically an organization should consider data archiving after 4-5 years of going live.
+Depending on the data transaction volumes, typically an organization should consider data archiving after 4-5 years of going live.
 Archiving in general is the process of moving historical data from the operational environment to a special archive environment.
 Archiving historical data is an irreversible process.

 Data archiving: Must for an organization